 - Additional Resources from South Africa’s APRM Process

-The project partners would like to thank the Swedish International Development Cooperation Agency (SIDA) for their generous support.
+The project partners would like to thank the Government of Sweden and the Swedish International Development Cooperation Agency (SIDA) for their generous support.